Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/applications-new.md

 # Design Well-Architected Applications for Azure VMware Solution

-This section refers to specific tasks and responsibilities to deploy, configure and maintain applications hosted in the AVS environment.
-An application owner is an individual or team responsible for various aspects related to the deployment, configuration and monitoring, and maintenance of applications inside the AVS environment.
+,This section refers to specific tasks and responsibilities to deploy, configure and maintain applications hosted in the AVS environment.
+An application owner is an individual or team responsible for various aspects related to the deployment, configuration  monitoring, and maintenance of applications inside the AVS environment.

 Key objectives of a well-architected application include:
 - **Designing for Scale** - Gracefully handle higher user demands and concurrent transactions without degradation or service interruption